-- No hot water. - Hot water supply or temperature is inadequate for requirements - Clogging or stoppage affecting only a single fixture. - Water leakage from a fixture, sink or commode where cut-off valves are accessible and could be used to cut off the water flow. - Followed up with an email or phone call notification to Quality Builders Warranty via the Chesapeake Homes portal.
+- No hot water. - Hot water supply or temperature is inadequate for requirements - Clogging or stoppage affecting only a single fixture. - Water leakage from a fixture, sink or commode where cut-off valves are accessible and could be used to cut off the water flow. - Followed up with an email or phone call notification to Quality Builders Warranty via the homeowner page on the Chesapeake Homes website.
 Submit just as you would a service request.